 Before you can write concisely, you must know what you wish to say.
 Your outline will help with that.

-5. Learn and Avoid Common Grammar Errors
+5. Avoid Common Grammar Errors

 Good writers know their weak points.
 Learning to spot and fix common grammar errors will make you a better writer.
 Here are some to watch for: